MasterVols/Friend-bot/README.md

 Always wanted a friend who will never lose sight of you?
 Meet Friend-bot, a robot that simply wants to be friends!
 Friend-bot will keep you in its sight and follow you around, just like a real friend would do.
 Be it a party or a fun weekend DIY project, Friend-bot is sure to bring a smile on everyone's face.

 ## Overview
 Friend-bot uses computer vision to detect faces and moves towards the detected face.
 This creates an impression of an inquisitive friend who is always interested in you.
 The project uses a RaspberryPi 4 for face detection, an Arduino Nano for motor control, and a pair of Nema 17 motors driven by A4988 drivers for movement.
+Requires OpenCV

 ## Materials
 To build your very own Friend-bot, you'll need: